 And if they come back and they decide they're going to play nice, give them another chance.

-Then when they had the whole thing up in Connecticut where they released the plaintiff's information to try to depose Hillary Clinton and all the weirdness, I was like, okay, any idea that this was going to go normal, that's gone.
+Then when they had the whole thing up in Connecticut where they released the plaintiff's information to try to depose Hillary Clinton and all the weirdness, I was like, okay, like any idea that this was going to go normal, that's gone.

-There's only one way it can go.
+So there's only one way it can go.

 And so I knew where it was going.